lfrobert/SQL-Server-and-SSRS-Sales-Report-Project/README.md

 > ## d.
 Project Requirements
 > 1. Use SSRS as the primary reporting tool so that the end users can export the data that they need.
 > 2. Include the following parameters in the report so that the end users can filter the data:
->> * This grouping of parameter(s) will allow the end user to do 3 things.
+>> * This grouping of parameter(s) will have the wildcard symbol(%) as the default value.
+This will allow the end user to do 3 things.
 If you leave the parameter blank, all possible values will return.
 You can also select multiple valid values.
 Lastly, it will allow the end user to use wildcard characters(%) to select partial results.
-For example, if the user enters (BA%,BB%,BE%,BK-R93R-62), the first 3 values have the wildcard symbol so all possible items starting with BA, BB, and BE would be returned.
-The last value in the selection (BK-R93R-62) is just an item number so only that item will be returned.
+For example, if the user enters (BA%,BB%,BE%,BK-R93R-62,FR-\_\_\_\_-60,%-1000,%-[4-5][0-2]), the first 3 values (BA%,BB%,BE%) have the wildcard symbol so all possible items starting with BA, BB, and BE would be returned.
+The next value in the selection (BK-R93R-62) is just an item number so only that item will be returned.
+(FR-\_\_\_\_-60) will return all items the begin with FR, have any 4 characters in the middle, & end with -60. (%-1000) will return any products that end with -1000. (%-[4-5][0-2]) will return any products that end with - as the 1st character, 4 or 5 as the 2nd character, & 0,1,or 2 as the 3rd character.
+Note: If you delete the default value(%) and fail to replace it with a valid value and the report will return a no results because it would be filtering for an invalid condition.
 >>> 1. Product Number Par
 >> * This grouping of parameter(s) require the user to input date values and cannot be blank.
-They should have default values of 1/1/2011 for the Start Date and 12/31/2016 for the end date becuase there is no data outside of that date range.
+They should have default values of 05/31/2011 for the Start Date and 06/30/2014 for the end date becuase there is no data outside of that date range.
+The defualt values should return the MIN and MAX order dates for the start and end date parameters.
 >>> 1. Start Date
 >>> 1. End Date
 >> * This grouping of parameter(s) will allow the end user to do 2 things.
 If you leave the parameter blank, all possible values will return.
 You can also select a single valid value for each of these parameters to filter down the results further.
 Wildcard searches will not work.
 >>> 1. Product Subcategory
 >>> 1. Product Category
->>> 1. Customer Account Number
+>>> 1. CustomerID
->> * This grouping of parameter(s) will have the wildcard symbol(%) as the default value.
+>> * This grouping of parameter(s) will also have the wildcard symbol(%) as the default value.
 This will allow the end user to do 3 things.
 If you leave the parameter with the default value (%), all possible values will return.
-You can only entera single valid value for each of these parameters to filter down the results further but you can use wildcard characters(%) to select partial results if you chose to.
-Note: If you delete the default value(%) and fail to replace it with a valud value, the report will return a no results becuse toy would be filtering for an invalid condition.
+You can only enter a single valid value for each of these parameters to filter down the results further but you can use wildcard characters(%) to select partial results if you choose to.
+Note: If you delete the default value(%) and fail to replace it with a valid value and the report will return a no results because it would be filtering for an invalid condition.
 >>> 1. Ship To Address
 >>> 1. Ship To Postal Code
 >>> 1. Ship To Location Type